 “Fit for 55” package and REPowerEU Plan

-Below changes to the proposals covering more than one sector are shortly explained.
-Proposals focusing on development of renewables, transport, LULUCF, and buildings sectors are described in the respective sections.
+Cross-sectoral policies are briefly discussed below.
+Measures related to renewables, transport, LULUCF, and buildings sectors are described in the respective sections.

 Effort Sharing Regulation (ESR)

-The higher, “at least 55%” emissions reduction goal also requires increased emissions reduction goals in sectors not covered by the EU ETS, especially the transport and buildings sectors, which are covered by the Effort Sharing Regulation (ESR).
-Adopted in 2018, this law translated the 30% emissions reduction goal in non-EU ETS sectors into national targets based on the member states’ respective socioeconomic circumstances.
-The targets were ranging between 0% (Bulgaria) to 40% (Luxembourg) below 2005 levels (European Parliament and the Council of the European Union, 2018b).
+The “at least 55%” emissions reduction target also requires increased emissions reduction targets in sectors not covered by the EU ETS, especially the transport and buildings sectors, which are covered by the Effort Sharing Regulation (ESR).

 Renewable Energy Directive